-- (x) The purpose of the strategic report is to provide information for shareholders and help them to assess how the directors have performed their duty, under section 172, to promote the success of the company and, in doing so, had regard to the matters set out in that section.
-This includes considering the interests of other stakeholders which will have an impact on the long-term success of the entity. - (xi) The strategic report should reflect the board's view of the company and provide context for the related financial statements. - (xii) The guidance recommends that information that is material to shareholders should be included in the strategic report.
-Immaterial information should be excluded as it can obscure the key messages and impair understandability. - (xiii) The communication principles suggest that the strategic report should have the following characteristics - be fair, balanced and understandable; be concise; have forward-looking orientation; include entity-specific information; and link related information in different parts of the annual report.
+- (xi) The purpose of the strategic report is to provide information for shareholders and help them to assess how the directors have performed their duty under section 172, to promote the success of the company and, in doing so, had regard to the matters set out in that section.
+This includes considering the interests of other stakeholders which will have an impact on the long-term success of the entity. - (xii) The strategic report should reflect the board's view of the company and provide context for the related financial statements. - (xiii) The Guidance recommends that information that is material to shareholders should be included in the strategic report.
+Immaterial information should be excluded as it can obscure the key messages and impair understandability. - (xiv) The communication principles suggest that strategic reports should have the following characteristics be fair, balanced and understandable; be concise; have forward-looking orientation; include entity specific information; and link related information in different parts of the annual report.
 There are also principles which recommend that the structure, presentation and content of the strategic report be reviewed to ensure that information remains relevant to the current period.
-The communication principles are intended to emphasise that the strategic report is a medium of communication between a company's board and its shareholders. - (xiv) The content elements for the strategic report set out in the guidance are derived from the Companies Act 2006, and include a description of the entity's strategy, objectives and business model.
-In addition, the strategic report must include an explanation of the main trends and factors affecting the entity; a description of its principal risks and uncertainties; and an analysis of the development and performance of the business, including key performance indicators.
+The communication principles are intended to emphasise that the strategic report is a medium of communication between a company's board and its shareholders. - (xv) The content elements for the strategic report set out in the Guidance are derived from the Companies Act 2006, and include a description of the entity's strategy, objectives and business model.
+In addition, the strategic report must include an explanation of the main trends and factors affecting the entity; a description of its principal risks and uncertainties; and an analysis of the development and performance of the business; including key performance indicators.
 Entities must disclose information about the environment, employees, social, community, human rights, and anti-corruption and anti-bribery matters when material.
-There is also a requirement to include disclosures on gender diversity.
+There is also a requirement for certain entities to include climate-related financial disclosures and disclosures on gender diversity.